Bring your own app

 3. Create a Cloudflare environment file

-Create a new file named cloudflare-env.d.ts in your project’s root directory.
+Create a new file named cloudflare-env.d.ts in your app’s root directory.
 This file will allow you to use environment variables defined in your Webflow Cloud environment.

 cloudflare-env.d.ts